 Soil respiration data can bring a range of benefits to model development, particularly with larger databases and improved data-sharing protocols that make RS data more robust and broadly available to the research community.
-These efforts can help usher in new global syntheses, and spark progress in both measurement and modeling of biogeochemical cycles.
+These efforts can help usher in new global syntheses and spark progress in both measurement and modeling of biogeochemical cycles.

-Model-data synthesis activities are increasingly important to understand the carbon and climate systems, but only rarely have used RS data.
-In an invited review, Department of Energy researchers at Pacific Northwest National Laboratory and co-authors argued that overlooking RS data is a mistake and identified three major challenges in interpreting and using RS data more extensively and creatively.
+Model-data synthesis activities are increasingly important to understand the carbon and climate systems, but only rarely have they used RS data.
+In an invited review, U.S. Department of Energy researchers at Pacific Northwest National Laboratory and co-authors argue that overlooking RS data is a mistake and identify three major challenges in interpreting and using RS data more extensively and creatively.
 First, when RS is compared to ecosystem respiration measured from eddy covariance towers, it is not uncommon to find the former to be larger, which is impossible.
-This is most likely because of difficulties in calculating ecosystem respiration, which provides an opportunity to utilize RS for eddy covariance quality control.
-Second, RS integrates below-ground heterotrophic and autotrophic activity (i.e., from plant- and animal-derived carbon), and opportunities exist to use the total RS flux for data assimilation and model benchmarking methods rather than less-certain partitioned fluxes.
-Finally, RS is generally measured at a very different resolution than that needed for comparison to eddy covariance or ecosystem- to global-scale models.
+This finding is most likely because of difficulties in calculating ecosystem respiration, which provides an opportunity to utilize RS for eddy covariance quality control.
+Second, RS integrates belowground heterotrophic and autotrophic activity (i.e., from plant- and animal-derived carbon), and opportunities exist to use the total RS flux for data assimilation and model benchmarking methods rather than less-certain partitioned fluxes.
+Finally, RS is generally measured at a different resolution than that needed for comparison to eddy covariance or ecosystem- to global-scale models.
 Downscaling these fluxes to match the scale of RS, and improving RS upscaling techniques, will improve resolution challenges.

-Dan Stover & Jared DeForest
+Dan Stover and Jared DeForest

 Terrestrial Ecosystem Science